Northern Suburbs Ocean Outfall Sewer (NSOOS)

 • The Spit Syphon, off Parriwi Road, Mosman

 All sites will be restored in consultation and agreement with North Sydney Council and Mosman Council.
-We expect this work to be completed by late 2024, weather and tunnel conditions permitting.
+We expect this work to be completed by early 2027, weather and tunnel conditions permitting.

 Construction of the NSOOS in the late 1920s